You might have heard that frogs lay a LOT of eggs. That’s true. But do you know how many eggs frogs lay? Or why they lay so many? Read on to find out…

 The frogspawn of females is usually found in well-vegetated, shaded, and shallow ponds.
 But it is worth to mention that, if you want to find some frog eggs, you should avoid the ponds with fish in them.
 Normally you wouldn’t find many frogs there because the fish could eat the frogspawn.

-Frogs can also use a drainage ditch to lay there eggs.
+Frogs can also use a drainage ditch to lay their eggs.
 Especially after warm rains.
 So, if you want to find eggs in a drainage ditch, go outside after warm rains and look and search the water for eggs.

 Water from raining